p0pr0ck5/lua-resty-waf/README.md

 * **body_filter**: Response body is available in this phase.

 These phases correspond to their appropriate Nginx lua handlers (`access_by_lua`, `header_filter_by_lua`, and `body_filter_by_lua`, respectively).
 Note that running FreeWAF in a lua phase handler not in this list will lead to broken behavior.
 All data available in an earlier phase is available in a later phase.
 That is, data available in the `access` phase is also available in the `header_filter` and `body_filter` phases, but not vice versa.

+Additionally, it is required to call `write_log_events` in a `log_by_lua` handler.
+FreeWAF is not designed to process rules in this phase; logging rules late in the request allows all rules to be coalesced into a single entry per request.
+See the synopsis above for example syntax.

 ##Included Rulesets